mitchell-johnstone/SF/Tow.md

 It was an elegant system.

 if heaven were to grant me a boon, I'd ask for this plot to be expunged from my mind.

+You'll be remembered for what you do, not how you do it.